Spectral aspects of the Berezin transform: Spectral gap for quantization

+with density $R_p : X \to \R$ called the \emph{Rawnsley function}.
+From the viewpoint of complex geometry, the map $F_p$ is given by the Kodaira map and the Rawnsley function is given by the value on the diagonal of the Bergman kernel, i.e. the Schwarz kernel with respect to $dv_X$ of the orthogonal projection $\Pi_p:L^2(X,L^p)\rightarrow\cH_p$.
+By the Kodaira embedding theorem, for all $p\in\N^*$ large enough, the map $F_p$ is well defined and injective, and we have $R_p(x)\neq 0$ for all $x\in X$, so that the $\cL(\Hilb_p)$-valued measure $W_p$ defines a pure POVM in the sense of \cref{prel}, called the \emph{Berezin-Toeplitz POVM}.

-In the context of the Berezin-Toeplitz quantization, the operator $\cB_p:= \frac{1}{n_p} T^*_p T_p$ given by formula \eqref{eq-b} above is known as the {\it Berezin transform}.
-Note that for any $p\in\N^*$, the operator $\cB_p$ has a finite-dimensional image, and all its eigenvalues lie in the interval $[0,1]$.
+In this context, the operator $\cB_p:= \frac{1}{n_p} T^*_p T_p$ given by formula \eqref{eq-b} is known as the {\it Berezin transform}.
+Recall that for any $p\in\N^*$, the operator $\cB_p$ has a finite-dimensional image, and all its eigenvalues lie in the interval $[0,1]$.
 There is a finite number of positive eigenvalues with multiplicities, while $0$ has infinite multiplicity.
 Write for the eigenvalues of $\cB_p$ with multiplicities.

 Let $\Delta f= -\text{div} \nabla f$ be the (positive) Laplace-Beltrami operator associated with the Kähler metric, acting on functions on $X$ with eigenvalues

 \begin{thm} For every integer $k\in\N$, we have the following asymptotic estimate as $p\to +\infty$,